 Ann Henderson oversees The Advancement Team, which supports and enhances Vizcaya’s operations and preservation through relationship-building, fundraising, facility rentals and marketing.
 It includes Events Director Adrienne Kaiser, Grants Manager Gina Sacchetti, Major Gifts Officer Melanie Broeker, Membership Manager Jessica Casinelli, Marketing and Public Affairs Director Charlotte Donn, Special Events Coordinator Cammy Richards, Digital Communications Manager Alejandra Serna, and Advancement Programs Assistant Miriam Barcia.

 Remko Jansonius supervises Vizcaya’s Collections and Curatorial Affairs Division, which is responsible for management, research, conservation and display of the museum’s historic art collections.
-Remko is a seasoned collections management professional with diverse experience in art, history and science museums.
-The division includes Curator Gina Wouters, Assistant Curator Liz Shannon, Conservator Lauren Hall, Collection Care Specialist Stefania Marino, Assistant for Collections Management Alexander Garcia, and the Archivist.
+He is a seasoned collections management professional with over 20 years of diverse experience in art, history and science museums.
+The division includes Curator Gina Wouters, Assistant Curator Liz Shannon, Conservator Lauren Hall, Collection Care Specialist Stefania Marino, Collections Care Technician Eliana Gregg, Assistant for Collections Management Alexander Garcia, and the Archivist.

 Wendy Wolf is the Deputy Director of the Learning Division, which develops educational programs and resources for visitors of all ages.
-With a 20-year tenure in museum education, Ms. Wolf has served in various leadership roles with the Museum Division of the National Art Education Association and was recognized by the organization in 2010 as the Southeastern Region Museum Education Art Educator of the year.
-She works with Guiding Programs Manager Mark Osterman, Learning Programs Assistant Liza Solomon, Group Tour Coordinator Elgin Sauning, Learning Program Manager Diana Pena, and Public Programs Manager Rebecca Peterson.
-Visitor Services Manager Adam Cox supervises Ticket Booth staffers Linette McLeod, April Rosenik, Latrice Graham, Shekeria Jacobs, Xavier Joseph, and Nicholas Vandine.
+With a 20-year tenure in museum education, she has served in various leadership roles with the Museum Division of the National Art Education Association and was recognized by the organization in 2010 as the Southeastern Region Museum Education Art Educator of the year.
+She works with Guiding Programs Manager Mark Osterman, Learning Programs Assistant Liza Solomon, Group Tour Coordinator Elgin Grey, School Programs Manager Diana Pena, and Public Programs Manager Rebecca Peterson.
+Visitor Services Manager Adam Cox supervises Ticket Booth staffers Linette McLeod, April Rosenik, Latrice Graham, Shekeria Jacobs, Xavier Joseph, Claudia Mendez and Nicholas Vandine.

 Deputy Director of Horticulture and Urban Agriculture Ian Simpkins and his team are responsible for the management and restoration of Vizcaya’s extensive gardens and grounds.
-Ian has a degree in horticulture and he previously served as Executive Director at Shofuso Japanese House and Garden in Philadelphia.
-The horticulture section includes Historic Landscape Supervisor David Hardy, Curator of Orchids Carol De Biase, Historical Horticulturist Jeffrey Summers, Landscape Supervisor Edgar Chirinos, and Horticulture Specialists Gary Jean-Claude, Francisco Martinez and Efren Salgado.
+His tenure in horticulture extends to more than 20 years, including having served as Executive Director at Shofuso Japanese House and Garden in Philadelphia.
+He is a recipient of the Chanticleer Foundation and JC Raulston Fellowships, and is currently Chair of the Historic Landscapes Section of the American Public Gardens Association and serves on the Horticulture Advisory Committee of The Kampong, National Tropical Botanic Garden.
+The horticulture section includes Historic Landscape Specialist David Hardy, Curator of Orchids Carol De Biase, Historic Horticulturist Jeffrey Summers, Horticultural Specialist Rafael Moricete, Landscape Supervisor Edgar Chirinos, and Horticulture Specialists Gary Jean-Claude, Francisco Martinez and Efren Salgado.

-Vizcaya’s Finance and Administrative Division also supervises our security.
-The business office team consists of Finance Division Administrative Assistant Jessica Aguilar, Account Clerk Donna Pryce, Finance and Procurement Administrative Office Tanya Donigan, and Accountant Juan Pollo.
+Vizcaya’s Finance and Administrative Division consists of Finance Division Administrative Assistant Jessica Aguilar, Account Clerk Donna Pryce, Finance and Procurement Administrative Office Tanya Donigan, and Accountant Juan Pollo.

 The Capital Projects team oversees capital improvements at Vizcaya.
 Martha Akins leads the Facilities Division, which takes care of the estate’s century-old buildings with their associated equipment and systems.
 She and her team of technicians and custodial staff also support virtually every program and preservation initiative at Vizcaya.
-Staff consists of Capital Projects Manager Alice Argüelles, Capital Projects Analyst Ruth Castellano and Construction Manager Alfredo Garmendia.
-The maintenance section includes Historic Facilities Maintenance Chief Eduardo Mustelier Sanchez, Building Maintenance Supervisor Victor Rodriguez, Maintenance Technicians David Leroi and Marne Toja, and Custodial Workers Josefa Cardosa, Reina Chirinos, Carlos Rodriguez and Ike Simms.
+Staff consists of Capital Projects Manager Alice Argüelles, Capital Projects Analyst Ruth Castellanos and Construction Manager Alfredo Garmendia.
+The maintenance section includes Historic Facilities Maintenance Chief Eduardo Mustelier Sanchez, Building Maintenance Supervisor Victor Rodriguez, Maintenance Repairer David Leroi, Maintenance Technician Marne Toja, and Custodial Workers Josefa Cardosa, Reina Chirinos, James Fields, Eddickson Pichardo, Carlos Rodriguez and Ike Simms.

 Museum Security Chief Junior Gonzales and his team of security professionals protect Vizcaya and its visitors around the clock, during daytime admissions and the Museum’s robust calendar of evening events.
 The security section includes Assistance Chief of Security Marvin Mora and Museum Security Supervisors Mario Lazo, Albert Delgado and Juan Mendez as well as Museum Security Officers Alvin Armas, James Atesiano, Eric Diaz, Enzo Garrido, Anderson Gonzalez, Rene Revoredo, Alejandro Soto, Gerardo Suarez, Norman Talania and Karel Torres.